 But please be careful with pre-approvals.
 Not all pre-approvals are the same.
 Please take a look at this great Globe and Mail article about ten things you should know about pre-approval.

 There may be some costs or fees you have yet to think about.
 A good Realtor will discuss this with you, and you should consult with your lender, lawyer and any other professional about all fees and costs.

 Rushing the Closing

 Take your time during this critical part of the process.

 Will your Realtor take you through your planned house 2 to 3 days before closing?
 (To ensure that there are no unusual changes in the home condition that is supposed to stay stays).

 Allow for contingencies and have a backup plan.
 If you or the sellers need more time to conclude the final arrangements, keep these delays from upsetting or frustrating you.

 If it’s not in Writing, It Doesn’t Exist.

-All promises and discussions are to be in writing.
 Don’t make any assumptions or believe any assurances.
 Have your real estate professional keep an ongoing log (in writing) of all discussions and get the seller’s written approval for all agreements.

 Buying & selling a home in London or anywhere, in fact, can cost money.
-If you potentially may have to move in the short term, the value of your home may not have appreciated enough to cover the costs of buying and selling.
+If you may have to move in the short term, the value of your home may not have been appreciated enough to cover the costs of buying and selling.
 The length of time that it will take to cover those costs depends on various economic factors.